SimonRice/tw10n/README.md

 ## Contributions

 Feel free to chip in with any improvements.
-However, I will only accept pull requests if `tw10n.swift` still fits in a Tweet (this excludes comments and excess whitespace).
+However, I will only accept pull requests if `tw10n.swift` itself still fits in a Tweet (this excludes comments, documentation and excess whitespace).

+## (Not Very) Frequently Asked Questions

+### How do you pronounce "tw10n"?

+I personally pronounce it as "twittilisation", but I didn't have that in mind when I named this library.

+### You're spelling 'localization' wrong!

+That technically isn't a question - being from the British side of the pond, I am spelling 'localisation' correctly for me & my fellow countrymen 🇬🇧.

+### This seems too easy!
+Is there really any reason why I shouldn't localise my app?

+No.

 ## License

 tw10n is available under the MIT license.
 See the LICENSE file for more info.

-## You're spelling 'localization' wrong!

-Sorry, but being from the British side of the pond, my documentation is in en_GB and I'm spelling 'localisation' correctly 🇬🇧.